iamphedz/CookieCartJS/README.md

 ```

 ## Settings
-This is the default settings:
+Default Settings:
 ```javascript
 var Settings = (CookieCart.settings = {
         storageKey: "_cookie_cart_", // key used when storing cart instance to cookie
         expiration: 30 // cookie expiration in minutes });
 ```
-You can also edit settings outside its source using this:
+You can configure it outside its source by including this before initializing it:
 ```javascript
 CookieCart.configure({
         storageKey: "custom_cart_key",
         expiration: 60
 });
 ```
-Note: Configure it in your main js file before initializing a cart instance.